gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     }

     platforms {
-        // Java versions are visible here
+        // Can operate on Java platforms here
     }

     libraries {